ghattisu/AC215_Bloodwise/README.md

 ```

 ### Important Note on Containers
 We have also included our fine-tuning methodology in `src/fine-tuning` if you would like to try and experiment with Q&A dataset creation and fine-tuning!
-We do not use the fine-tuned model for our final purposes, since the perfirmance was equivalent to base gemini.
+We do not use the fine-tuned model for our final purposes, since the performance was equivalent to base gemini.

 Here is a summary on how to fine-tune: